An elbow arthroscopy is used to examine, diagnose and treat ailments of the elbow joint.

 A thin fibre-optic telescope (arthroscope) with a tiny camera lens and light is inserted into the elbow joint via a small incision.
 The camera allows the surgeon to magnify and closely inspect all areas inside the joint.

 Although most joint injuries and disease can be generally diagnosed through medical history, physical examination, x-rays or scans, an arthroscopy can provide a direct and in-depth analysis and view of the affected area.
-The arthroscope lens enables surgeons to see more of the joint than possible with a standard, open surgical operation.
+The arthroscope enables surgeons to see more of the joint than is possible with a standard, open surgical operation.
+It also enables treatment to be undertaken.

 Arthroscopy can treat a number of conditions that affect bones, cartilage, ligaments, muscles and tendons.
-Some of the diseases and injuries it often identified in the elbow include:
+Some ofthe conditions that can be treated by arthroscopy are::

-- Scar tissue that blocks motion of the elbow
+- Stiffness in the elbow due to scaring Scar tissue that blocks motion of the elbow

 - Arthritis, degenerative and inflammatory